 Gemini 3.0, Claude, and Grok rank GPT‑5.1 top in Karpathy’s LLM Council

-Andrej Karpathy has turned his personal AI lineup into a makeshift peer‑review panel.
-By feeding the same prompts to Gemini 3.0, Anthropic’s Claude and xAI’s Grok, he watches the models argue over which answer feels most coherent, accurate or useful.
-The latest round focused on a handful of GPT‑5.1 outputs, and the three independent systems all tipped the scales in favor of OpenAI’s newest release.
+Andrej Karpathy has basically turned his own AI toolbox into a makeshift peer-review panel.
+He throws the same prompt at Gemini 3.0, Anthropic’s Claude and xAI’s Grok, then watches the three models squabble over which answer feels most coherent, accurate or useful.
+In the latest round he fed them a handful of GPT-5.1 outputs; all three independent systems seemed to lean toward OpenAI’s newest release.

-It isn’t just a vanity contest; the experiment offers a rare glimpse into how LLMs judge each other when they’re asked to rank competing responses.
-Karpathy’s “LLM Council” has become a sandbox for testing whether models can act as unbiased critics, or whether they simply echo one another’s biases.
-The results, he says, raise questions about the reliability of self‑assessment in AI.
+It isn’t just a vanity stunt - the experiment gives a rare peek at how LLMs judge each other when asked to rank competing replies.
+Karpathy’s “LLM Council” now serves as a sandbox to see whether the models can act as unbiased critics, or whether they simply echo one another’s quirks.
+The outcomes, he notes, leave the reliability of self-assessment in AI a bit murky.

-"Quite often, the models are surprisingly willing to select another LLM's response as superior to their own, making this an interesting model evaluation strategy more generally," said Karpathy.
-"For example, reading book chapters together with my LLM Council today, the models consistently praise GPT…
+“Quite often, the models are surprisingly willing to pick another LLM’s response as better than their own, which makes this an interesting evaluation strategy more generally,” Karpathy said.
+“For example, when I read book chapters with my LLM Council today, the models kept praising GPT…”

 "Quite often, the models are surprisingly willing to select another LLM's response as superior to their own, making this an interesting model evaluation strategy more generally," said Karpathy.
 "For example, reading book chapters together with my LLM Council today, the models consistently praise GPT 5.1 as the best and most insightful model, and consistently select Claude as the worst model, with the other models floating in between."
 Karpathy's experiment setup is a three-step loop.
 First, the user's query is sent to all models separately, and their answers are shown side-by-side without revealing who wrote what.
 Next, each model sees the others' responses, still anonymised, and ranks them based on accuracy and insight.